knightedcodemonkey/duel/docs/exports.md

 ## After: `duel --exports name`

 Keys stay extensionless; targets keep explicit extensions.
 Values are concrete (no wildcards) because each file gets its own subpath.
 The subpath key is derived from the file name (via `path.parse().name`), not its directory path.

+> [!WARNING]
+> If two files share the same basename (e.g., `foo.ts` in different folders), they collide on that subpath: the later file discovered by the glob pass overwrites the earlier one.

 ```json
 {